jfishe/Richland_prefab_2br/Electrical.md

    cable outlet near ceiling on same wall.
 Run cable from breaker box.
 The cable modem will reside on a shelf near ceiling.
 8. Add duplex outlet near new cable outlet.
+9. Replace light switch with duplex for ceiling light and fan.
+Note light switch should support dimmer.

 ## Bathroom